-On April 22, 2010, OMB confirmed that SSA was not required to establish supplemental measures and targets for RSDI because the payment error rate was below OMB's threshold of 2 percent of program outlays.
+On April 22, 2010, OMB confirmed that SSA was not required to establish supplemental measures and targets for the RSDI program because the payment accuracy rate was below OMB's threshold of payment errors of less than 2 percent of program outlays.
 However, SSA still fulfilled other transparency-related reporting by describing root causes of over- and underpayments.

-SSA's Annual Report states the root causes of RSDI overpayments were substantial gainful activity (SGA), Government Pension Offset (GPO), wages, and self-employment income (SEI).
-The root causes of RSDI underpayments were computations, wages, SEI, and workers' compensation.
-To mitigate these improper payments, SSA identified various areas to analyze for potential reduction in payment errors, including
+SSA's Annual Report states the root causes of RSDI overpayments were substantial gainful activity, computations, and Government Pension Offset.
+The root causes of RSDI underpayments were computations, earnings history, and workers' compensation.
+To mitigate these improper payments, SSA identified various areas to analyze to potentially reduce payment errors, including21